oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/CounterRange.md

 The `validator` field is a custom `Validator` for validating instances of the `CounterRange` case class.
 It checks that the `start` field is not negative, and if `limitOpt` is present, it checks that it is larger than 0 and not larger than `MaxCounterRange`.
 If `limitOpt` is not present, it checks that `start` is smaller than `Int.MaxValue - MaxCounterRange`.

-This code is likely used in the larger Alephium project to validate user input related to counters, such as when querying a database for a range of values.
+This code is likely used in the larger Oxygenium project to validate user input related to counters, such as when querying a database for a range of values.
 The `CounterRange` case class provides a convenient way to represent a range of counter values, while the custom `Validator` ensures that the input is valid and within acceptable limits.

 Example usage: